nextauthjs/next-auth/CONTRIBUTING.md

 ## Setting up local environment

-A quick and dirty guide on how to setup *next-auth* locally to work on it and test things out:
+A quick and dirty guide on how to setup *next-auth* locally to work on it and test out any changes:

 1. Clone the repo: